infoatgodreams/GoDreams-Repository/Volume 2/Reference Reading/Service providers to CCIs/Udayan Care/Institutionalised Children, Seminar on Standards of Mental Health and Care.md

 - Article 126, Guidelines for the Alternative Care, United Nations General Assembly, A/HRC/11/L.13, 15 June 2009.
 (Page 25)
 - It is advisable that educational and healthcare facilities are separate from residentialcare facilities.
 Th is not only helps the children feel they are part of a larger society, but it off ers them the possibilityof fi nding multiple protective circles apart from the institution.
 (Page 26)
 - It is important to distinguish the monitoring mechanism carried out by independent bodies from the children’scomplaint mechanisms.
 Th e latter should work as a fi rst call at the facility level; the children, or eventually, theirparents or the staff , should be able to communicate any type of concern to the institution’s management.
 Th eindependent monitoring mechanisms instead is a national structure, ideally with regional and local outreach,that might be contacted by anybody if a direct approach to the facility is deemed impossible or unsatisfactory inits results.36 (Page 28)
 - .
-Th eyshould be granted access to all information and recordsabout the treatment and condition of children andshould be allowed to conduct interviews with childrenon a confi dential basis.
+They should be granted access to all information and recordsabout the treatment and condition of children andshould be allowed to conduct interviews with childrenon a confi dential basis.
 Th e inclusion of women as partof the inspection teams is particularly signifi cant wherethe institution hosts girls.37 (Page 28)
 - Visits are much more eff ective in terms of promoting sustained improvement in the conditions and treatmentof children if they take place regularly and systematically.
 If visits to the institutions by external commissions arecarried out only sporadically, they may do more harm than good.
 Especially with regard to cases of violence andabuse, visits might create expectations of justice among the children, which are often not fulfi lled; they mightgenerate more violence and abuse in a circle of punishment for spies and reward for silent spectators; and, in asystem prone to corruption, external commissions might even be monitored by some lobbies.39 (Page 28)
 - Independent Monitoring Mechanisms for children in detention, Justice for Children No. 2, UK-AID & PRI.
 (Page 28)
 - International Colloquium on Juvenile Justice: A Report, 16-18 March 2013, p.
 47. (Page 28)